Est.2010

 How to start adopting AI in your project work

-Good news: if you're already working in project management, and are feeling a bit stumped or anxious about where to start with bringing AI into the mix, there are safe, simple, a quick ways to do this.
+Good news: if you're already working in project management, and are feeling a bit stumped or anxious about where to start with bringing AI into the mix, there are safe, simple, quick ways to do this.

 Here's my suggestion below: